devopsloft/devopsloft/README.md

 # Costs

-Participating is free of charge
+Participation is free of charge

 # Weekly Shared Lesson